cs1302uga/cs1302-ce08/README.md

    `cs1302.shapes` package.
 In the `main` method of `ShapeDriver.java`, do the following steps for each row in the table:

    1. Declare a reference variable called `obj` with the type denoted in the **Reference Type** column.
    1. On the same line, create an object of the type denoted in the **Object Type** column using `new` and an appropriate constructor call and assign it to `obj`.
+      The first declaration and instantiation would look like this:
+      `Shape obj = new Shape();`
    1. Make an educated guess as to whether or not the line will successfully compile.
 Note this in the **Valid?
 (Guess)** column of your table.
    1. Save the file, then attempt to compile `ShapeDriver.java`.
       Note whether it compiled in the **Valid?
 (Actual)** column of your table.
    1. Now for the most important part!
 In the **Explain** column of your table, explain why the statement is valid or invalid.